samia-djafi/samia-djafi/README.md

 👀 I’m interested in exploring new technologies, coding, and creative writing.

-🌱 I’m currently learning web development and data science.
+🌱 I’m currently learning web development and ui/ux design.

 💞️ I’m looking to collaborate on open-source projects and innovative tech solutions.